vasvjuck/LieSitPut-App/README.md

      - How to search by product name.
 This is also implemented using the filter method as well as the useEffect hook.
 The first parameter in useEffect is a callback function, in which we write filtering logic.
 The second parameter is the value of the input.
 When the input value changes, the function will be executed.
 So, in the function I used the filter method, in which I check whether the value of the input coincides with the name of the products.
      - How to filter by product price and rating.
 This is done with the help of a select.
 Depending on which option the user has chosen, this condition works.
 Sorting is done using the sort method.
 (SortData function/Main.js)

 - **Edit page**(src/pages/Edit/Edit.js).
 This page is only available to users with ADMIN roles.
 As specified in the task, the ADMIN user can update (edit) products.
 So, when you click on the edit button, on the MAIN page, the user opens the EDIT page, with the corresponding product.
 On this page, the ADMIN user sees the current product data and can also edit them.
-When the ADMIN user fills the entire form with new data, then click on the EDIT button, an HTTP PUT Request is sent.
+When the ADMIN user fills the entire form with new data, then click on the EDIT button, a HTTP PUT Request is sent.
 In case of a successful request, the ADMIN user returns to the main page, where he sees the updated product.
+When you click on the delete button, a HTTP DELETE Request is sent, with which we delete the product in the database.

 The edit page is only available to the ADMIN user.